Consortium on High Achievement and Success

 - W. Rochelle Calhoun, Dean of Student Affairs

-- Michael Ennis-McMillan, Director and Associate Professor, Anthropology Program
+- Michael Ennis-McMillan, Director and Associate Professor, Anthropology Department

 - Susan Layden, Associate Dean of Student Affairs